Using the VWO Segment Gallery, you can select predefined segments and target a specific group of visitors through your test or variations.

 With the VWO segmentation feature, you can group your website visitors into segments based on the common traits the visitors share.
 For example, you can segment users based on the device they use to access the website, the referral site that directs them to your page, their geographical location, and so on.

-Segment Gallery.
-If you wish to create a complex condition by combining
+the Segment Gallery.
+If you wish to create a complex condition

-multiple conditions, create a custom segment for your target visitors.
+by combining multiple conditions, create a custom segment for your

 To identify whether a visitor belongs to any predefined segment, VWO looks for the following parameters in the visitor information: